 Another point should be made about the word “seen” in John 1:18.
 If Trinitarians are correct in that Jesus is “God incarnate,” “God the Son” and “fully God,” then it seems to us that they would be anxious to realize that “seen” means “known” because it makes no sense to say that no man has seen God with his eyes and then say Jesus is God.
 Theologians on both sides of the Trinitarian debate should realize the idiom of “seen” meaning “known” in John 1:18.

 The Bible also calls God “the invisible God.”
-This is true, and God’s natural state is invisible to us.
+This is true because God’s natural state is invisible to us.
 However, that does not prevent Him from occasionally becoming visible.
-Angels and demons are also naturally invisible, but they can and do become visible at certain times.
-If angels and demons can sometimes become visible, then God certainly can too.
-We remind the reader that the Bible plainly says, “Yahweh appeared to Abraham,” and to others as well.
+Angels and demons are also naturally invisible to us, but they become visible at certain times.
+If angels and demons can become visible, then God certainly can too.
+It is worth remembering that the Bible plainly says, “Yahweh appeared to Abraham,” and to others as well.

 It is often stated that the people could not have really seen Yahweh because a person will die if he sees God.
 This idea comes mainly from the conversation Moses had with God.
 Moses asked to see the glory of God, and God responded, “You cannot see my face, for no one may see me and live” (Exod.
 33:20).
-It is clear from the context that the “face” of God was the “glory” of God, because that is what Moses asked to see.
-We would concur that human beings are not equipped to comprehend God in all His fullness, and exposure to all that God is would be lethal.
-However, we know that God did create mankind so He could fellowship with us, and we assert that the human-like form that He has sometimes assumed in order to be near us is not His fullness in any way.
+The context indicates that the “face” of God was the “glory” of God, because that is what Moses asked to see.
+It is certainly the case that human beings are not equipped to comprehend God in all His fullness, but God created humankind so He could fellowship with us, and the human-like form that He has sometimes assumed in order to be near us is not His fullness.

 There are two records very important to this subject because they describe God and also show Jesus Christ with Him.
 The first is a revelation vision of the future that Daniel the prophet had.